Loading...

 Credit: Microsoft

-• Convert all of your packages.config dependencies to the PackageReference format with the conversion tool as packages.config doesn’t work on .NET Core.
+• Convert all your packages.
+Config dependencies to the PackageReference format with the conversion tool as packages.
+Config doesn’t work on .NET Core.

-• .Net Core uses a simplified project file format than the .NET framework so you need to create new projects for .NET Core and copy source files or convert your existing files with a tool.
+• .Net Core uses a simplified project file format compared to the .NET framework, so you must create new projects for .NET Core and copy source files or convert your existing files with a tool.

-• It’s advisable to port your test code: Porting is one such significant change that can cause damage if things don’t go well.
-It is highly recommended to port your test project and run/test the code.
+• It’s advisable to port your test code: Porting is a significant change that can cause damage if things don’t go well.
+It is highly recommended that you port your test project and run/test the code.

-Some Other Significant Things You Need To Take Care While .NET Core Migration:
+Some Other Significant Things You Need To Take Care of While Migrate to .NET Core:

 • The .csproj file format is now simplified in ASP .Net Core.
 This file can be edited without unloading it in Visual Studio.